 Elizabeth Arden Hyaluronic Acid Ceramide Capsules (£75)

 If you like your skincare to pack a seriously hydrating punch and ooze luxury, here's one for you.
 Housed in little capsules to keep the contents as potent as possible, this serum is full of skin-loving ceramides and plumping hyaluronic acid to give seriously hydrating results.
 If rich products that deliver lit-from-within glow are your thing, look no further.

 Perricone MD Vitamin C Ester CCC + Ferulic Brightening Complex 20% (£129)

 The price makes me weep, but this serum means business.
 It contains three different types of vitamin C to target ageing, pigmentation and dullness all at once.
-It's powerful and, like only a few others I have tried in the past, actually seems to work.
+It's powerful, and like only a few others I have tried in the past, it actually seems to work.
 It's a high price to pay, but it delivers genuinely healthy skin.